 Sunday I assembled camping gear in anticipation of a 3 day canoe trip through the head waters of West Sacandaga River.
 I streamlined and re-organized my emergency kit and 1st aid kit.
 If you’re looking for a great place to buy everything you need for fishing, click here!

 Trevor came to play with Eric in the afternoon; with temperatures in the 80s the boys wanted to go swimming in the pond.
+They boy’s enjoy the water enough, I’ll consider sport fishing when they grow up as a great bonding activity.
+Since they love the water, I’ll consider visiting the surf shop.

 Once there they saw fish swimming around and tried to spear the fish using cat tails.
 Needless to say they were unable to spear any fish using the blunt ends of cat tail spears.
 We arranged great lures for new fisherman.